Alejogb1/job-board/blog-data/how-can-many-to-many-relationships-be-validated-in-django.md

 id: "how-can-many-to-many-relationships-be-validated-in-django"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've certainly danced this particular tango with Django's many-to-many relationships more times than I care to count, and let me tell you, validation isn't always as straightforward as we might wish.
-The default behaviors are generally sufficient for basic cases, but when you start needing nuanced control or complex business logic applied *before* committing changes, you've got to roll up your sleeves a bit.
+The default behaviors are generally sufficient for basic cases, but when you start needing nuanced control or complex business logic applied _before_ committing changes, you've got to roll up your sleeves a bit.
 Let me share what I've found useful over the years, with some real-world examples to illustrate the common pitfalls and how to dodge them effectively.

-The first thing to understand is that Django’s default `ManyToManyField` doesn't inherently provide validation capabilities for the *relationship itself*—it's validating the *individual model instances* before linking them.
-So, we're not checking if a relationship *makes sense* in the bigger picture, but rather, if each instance we're associating is individually valid.
+The first thing to understand is that Django’s default `ManyToManyField` doesn't inherently provide validation capabilities for the _relationship itself_—it's validating the _individual model instances_ before linking them.
+So, we're not checking if a relationship _makes sense_ in the bigger picture, but rather, if each instance we're associating is individually valid.
 For instance, if you're working on a system to manage books and authors, Django, out of the box, checks that each author is a valid author record before letting you add them to a book's `authors` field.
-It *won't* necessarily flag if you're adding 1000 authors to a book, which might be nonsensical for your particular system.
+It _won't_ necessarily flag if you're adding 1000 authors to a book, which might be nonsensical for your particular system.
 That's where things get interesting.

 Let’s delve into specific techniques and demonstrate using concrete code.
 One common scenario where I encountered this was in a project managing conference presentations.
 We had a `Presentation` model and a `Speaker` model, with a many-to-many relationship.
-We needed to enforce a constraint that a single speaker couldn't present at the same time *in the same room* (multiple speakers were allowed on the same presentation, just not the same *speaker* presenting in *different presentations simultaneously in the same room*).
+We needed to enforce a constraint that a single speaker couldn't present at the same time _in the same room_ (multiple speakers were allowed on the same presentation, just not the same _speaker_ presenting in _different presentations simultaneously in the same room_).
 Here’s the initial model setup:

 ```python
 from django.db import models